AhmedSAHassan/DoReMiTra/README.md

 **DoReMiTra:** A curated data package for radiation DOse REsponse Measured In TRAnscriptomics

-it is an R data package providing access to curated transcriptomic datasets related to **blood radiation**, with a focus on **neutron, x-ray, and gamma ray** studies.
+It is an R data package providing access to curated transcriptomic datasets related to **blood radiation**, with a focus on **neutron, x-ray, and gamma ray** studies.
 It is designed to facilitate radiation biology research and support data exploration and reproducibility in radiation transcriptomics.

-All datasets are provided as SummarizedExperiment objects, allowing seamless integration with the Bioconductor ecosystem.
+All datasets are provided as **SummarizedExperiment** objects, allowing seamless integration with the **Bioconductor ecosystem**.

 ---